 “Jesus went on to say, ‘In a little while you will see me no more, and then after a little while you will see me.’”
 (John 16:16).

 “So do not throw away your confidence; it will be richly rewarded… persevere… For, ‘In just a little while, He who is coming will come and will not delay.’”
 (Heb.
 10:37 – see also Isa.
 26:20; Hab.
 2:3).

 We see signs of His Soon coming all around us now: pandemic, panic, pandemonium in nature and in hearts.
 What shall we do?
 To those who believe He has told us…

-Believer, be ready “because the Son of Man will come at an hour when you do not expect Him.”
+“Keep watch, because you do not know on what day your Lord will come. …be ready, because the Son of Man will come at an hour when you do not expect Him.”
+(Matt.
+24:42, 44).

 Are you interested in being discipled one-on-one in the fundamentals of life in Christ?
 Or, would you like to begin this journey by turning from your current path and committing your path to Christ? — Use the Contact page and we’ll get you started.